 With summer just around the corner, now’s the time to start planning how to take advantage of the longer days and warmer temperatures.
 In particular, it’s time to start thinking about how you will stay active this summer and how you might take your physical activity program to new heights by exercising outdoors, scheduling active weekend outings, and perhaps even planning an activity-oriented summer vacation such as a bike tour or walking tour.

 Regular physical activity can also help prevent diabetes, so if your friends or family members need a little extra encouragement to join you in your physical activities, let them know what a great thing they’re doing for their health.
-The Diabetes Prevention Program, a major three-year clinical trial conducted by the National Institutes of Health, showed that in 3,234 people with impaired glucose tolerance (often called prediabetes), those who walked or exercised five times a week for 30 minutes (150 minutes total per week) lost 5% to 7% of their body weight (approximately 12—15 pounds) and reduced their risk of diabetes by 58%.
-For people over the age of 60, the reduction in diabetes risk was a whopping 71%.
+The Diabetes Prevention Program, a major three-year clinical trial conducted by the National Institutes of Health, showed that in 3,234 people with impaired glucose tolerance (often called prediabetes), those who walked or exercised five times a week for 30 minutes (150 minutes total per week) lost 5 percent to 7 percent of their body weight (approximately 12–15 pounds) and reduced their risk of diabetes by 58 percent.
+For people over the age of 60, the reduction in diabetes risk was a whopping 71 percent.

 If you’ve made physical activity a priority this year and have improved your conditioning, what better way to put all that fitness to good use than to take an active holiday or enjoy an active weekend?
 For those of you who haven’t quite reached the get-up-and-go stage, the prospect of an active summer weekend or vacation might be just the motivation you need to lace up your sneakers and start exercising.